Linear syzygies, hyperbolic Coxeter groups and regularity: Introduction

 The Castelnuovo--Mumford regularity of $R/I$ can be read off the graded Betti numbers $\beta_{ij}$ of $R/I$ as $\reg R/I=\max\{j-i:\beta_{ij}\neq 0\}$ (see Section~\ref{s:prelim_CA} for preliminaries on commutative algebra).
 The Mayr--Meyer ideals have the property that $\beta_{2j}\neq 0$ for a certain $j>d^{2^{n/10}}$.
 That is, their eventually high regularity is visible early in the resolution, indicating a possible connection between different homological degrees.
-Part of the purpose of the present paper is to shine further light on the possibilities for such connections.
-Specifically, we study the behavior of the regularity in the case that the free resolution stays linear until a certain homological degree.
+Part of the purpose of the present paper is to investigate the possibilities for such connections.
+Specifically, we study the behavior of the regularity of free resolutions that stay linear until a certain homological degree.
 As an example for questions concerning the limit behavior of regularity consider the following open problem.

 \begin{question} Is there a family of quadratically generated ideals $\{I_n\subseteq R=\kk[x_1,\dots,x_n]\}_{n\in\N}$ with linear syzygies such that

 \end{question}

 Following Green and Lazarsfeld \cite[Section~3a]{green1986projective}, we say that, given an integer $p\geq 1$, $R/I$ \emph{satisfies property~$N_p$} if $\beta_{ij}=0$ for all $1\leq i\leq p$ and $j\neq i+1$.
 So $R/I$ satisfies property $N_1$ if and only if $I$ is quadratically generated, it satisfies property $N_2$ if and only if $I$ is quadratically generated and has linear first syzygies, and so on.
 The \emph{Green--Lazarsfeld index} of $R/I$, denoted by $\ind R/I$, is the largest $p$ such that $R/I$ satisfies $N_p$ where by convention, $\ind R/I=\infty$ if $I$ has a 2-linear resolution, and $\ind R/I=0$ if $I$ is not quadratically generated.
 If $I$ is a Mayr--Meyer ideal, then its Green--Lazarsfeld index is at most one.